csmangum/portfolio/Airbnb Price Prediction/README.md

 This first step includes some simple cleaning of data types and strings, followed by joining external data sources to provide further context for the algorithms.
 Many columns have missing data and four columns have more than 90% of values missing.

 ### Actions
-* I will removed these columns that have more than 90% of values missing.
+* I removed columns that have more than 90% of values missing.
 Other columns with missing data will be handled later with imputation
 * I removed columns 'experiences_offered', 'country_code', 'country', 'has_availability' due to having only one unique value
 * Converted all the columns to appropriate data type
 * Changed T/F columns to binary
 * Cleaned the currency related fields, zipcodes, and percentage columns
 * Removed listings with $500 or more daily price.
 Around 95% of listings are below this amount
 * Added topic models from NLP work on the listing description
-* Added zip code based metrics for income and population
+* Added zip code-based metrics for income and population

 ***

 ## 2. Data Exploration
+### Findings
+* Most hosts respond within an hour
+* Most hosts are neither verified or superhosts
+* Bed type, requires license, and host has a profile pic are not a useful field
+* There are a handful of features that are correlated with price
+* A few features are highly correlated with each other
+* The target variable is skewed and will need to be log transformed

 ***Distribution of daily pricing before transformation***
 <img src="https://github.com/csmangum/portfolio/blob/master/Airbnb%20Price%20Prediction/img/original_price.png" width="500">